Skip to main content

 What is guselkumab used for?

-Guselkumab is a prescription medicine used to treat adults:
+Guselkumab is an FDA-approved prescription medicine (indications) to treat:

 It is not known if guselkumab is safe and effective in children under 18 years of age.